APTA Logo

 The interrior of the car shows the low floor area near the center doors and the stairs leading to the high floor area over the trucks..

-Newly installed track on H Street NE is scheduled to be in use by early 2012.
+Newly installed track on H Street NE is scheduled to be in use by mid 2014.

 Overhead Wire Alternatives Forum